CHURCH OF THE BRETHREN NETWORK

 All of the cultural factors enumerated in the preceding sections of this document produced two very separate minority factions during the Nineteenth century.
 Industrialism, participation in war, and a professional ministry irreversibly changed the inner soul of many Brethren, with the contributing element of Brethren publications quickly transporting these opinions and observations throughout the denomination.
 Socially forced exposure to new concepts removed the Brethren's ability to remain sheltered in a protected subculture.
 Progressives gladly accepted the innovations of this century, and tried to influence their fellow Brethren to do likewise, but the primitives or Old Orders (also called Ancient Brethren) regarded this as a worldly invitation to dismiss proven cherished values, feeling threatened with the loss of control over their heritage.
 Predictably, each group viewed the other with mild suspicion which only increased the probability of a cultural collision.
 For many years prior to the schisms, Annual Meeting was the arena of dissidence where Progressives, Primitives, and Conservatives frequently and tearfully collided over parliamentary questions regarding social conventions, methods of worship, and denominational policy.

 Something else was gradually changing during this century; a population shift was occurring in which a substantial increase of people resided in more urban areas.
 In the 1790 U.S. census, only three percent of the population lived in the six largest cities, but in only one-half century, that increased to sixteen percent.
 More of the Brethren were being urbanized, and agrarianism reflected the life style of fewer people.
 Gradually a new, more sophisticated face began to appear on the denominational countenance along with a revised system of values.
 Life in the country, even among non-farming people, is more intricately woven into the process of agriculture, with planting and harvesting accomplished through dependence on favorable weather.
-Because of this trust on nature, God becomes more central to thought, activities, and planning.
-Life on the urban scene is a mélange of human construction in glass, asphalt, steel, and concrete.
-Urbanites depend to a greater extent on ingenuity and social economy than divine providence.
-Country folk enjoy simple living while towns people run the gauntlet of complexity.
+Because of this trust on nature, God naturally becomes more central to thought, activities, and planning.
+Life on the urban scene is an agglomeration of glass, asphalt, steel, brick, stucco, and concrete.
+Immersed in this ocean of human construction, urbanites naturally depend to a greater extent on ingenuity and social economy than divine providence.
+Country folk gravitate toward simplicity while city dwekkers run a gauntlet of complexity.
 If the expanse of open country invites communication and hospitality, the close quarters of town life overwhelms people with fear and distrust.
 Both natures are subtlety exhibited in beliefs, conduct, dress, expectations, and utilization of materials.